meitalbensinai/AlgoTrainingNoSol/DS - Team Topics/12 - SVM/README.md

 # Part 2

 Extend the hypothesis for higher dimension while keeping the training and test sets balanced.
+Classify each point according to your chosen kernel.
 How are the training and test times depend upon the dimension? (what is the relation)

 # Part 3

 Denote the number of train samples N, and the dimension P. Test samples number is fixed.
-For every region N<<P, N=P, N>>P show how a change by a factor of alpha in the error is achieved with changing N or P. Plot all results one informative graph.
+For every region N<<P, N=P, N>>P show the test error.
+Plot all results one informative graph.

 # Part 4